 13. Watsons Bay

-Watsons Bay is a popular harbourside suburb of Sydney, located 11 km northeast of the Sydney CBD.
+Watsons Bay is a popular harbourside suburb of Sydney, located 11 km northeast of the city centre.
 South Head, the southern entry point to Sydney Harbour, is also part of Watsons Bay.

 There’s plenty to see and do in Watsons Bay, which is why this small suburb gets so busy during weekends.
 A large park in the centre of town, various cafes and pubs, a couple of beaches, and some great lookout points make Watsons Bay a pleasant tourist attraction.